rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/03 Operators.md

 Error handling
 --------------

-As mentioned before, `onError` is a terminal event, meaning that once this event happens, no other events like `onNext`, `onError` or `onCompleted` can ever occur in this stream.
+As mentioned before, *Error* is a terminal event, meaning that once this event happens, no other events like *Next*, *Error* or
+*Completed* can ever occur in this stream.
 However, in production level systems it is not expected that a service terminates itself whenever an error occurs; especially when it is not a fatal error.
 Preferably the error is logged, after which the stream recovers itself and carries on.

 This is exactly what the [`retry`] operators can do.
 When included in the operator sequence, they consume the error, do not propagate it and restart the upstream `Observable`.
 This latter bit is important, since the upstream `Observable` *terminated*